 The method of switching utilized to provide a specialized communication line between the transmitter and the receiver is known as circuit switching.

-The physical link that is formed between the origin and the destination is established.
-An example of circuit switching is the analog telephone network.
+The physical link between the origin and the destination is established.
+An example of circuit switching is the analogue telephone network.
 This sort of switching has a set bandwidth.

 Packet switching is described as a connectionless system in which communications are separated and put together into packets.
 Every data is sent separately from the sending location to the final location.

 The final payload contains the actual data in the packets.
-At the final destination, all the packets should be arranged in proper order.
+At the final destination, all the packets should be arranged properly.

 Comparison Table